 Volkl makes great skis.
 Period.
-We try to guard against bias.
-However, with decades now of riding backcountry-specific skis, our test team has a hard time overlooking the clear advantage that long-time ski manufacturers have in this relatively newly exploded category.
+We work hard to guard against bias; however, with decades now of riding backcountry-specific skis, our test team has a hard time overlooking the clear advantage that long-time ski manufacturers have in this relatively newly exploded category.
 Backcountry skis from ski companies readily rise above those offered by companies that started out making shovels or climbing gear or touring bindings.
-The Volkl VTA is the best ski we've ever used for all around, human-powered skiing.
-Pair it with light bindings and mid-weight touring boots and this could be all you need for everything from super deep days at Rogers Pass to skiing off the top of the Grand Teton.
+The Volkl VTA is among the best skis we've ever used for all around, human-powered skiing.
+Pair it with light bindings and mid-weight touring boots, and this could be all you need for everything from super deep days at Rogers Pass to skiing off the top of the Grand Teton.

 There are lighter skis, and heavier skis, but the best overall skis are right around this weight.
 The Best Buy Fischer Hannibal 96 is basically the same weight and offers excellent performance for the price.
 Top Pick DPS Wailer 99 Tour1 is lighter than the VTA, and in ideal snow conditions is a joy to tour on.
-In the other direction, the venerable K2 Coomback 104 is quite a bit heavier than the VTA and skis a little better downhill.
-However, for human-powered skiing, the additional performance of the Coomback just doesn't seem worth lugging the mass uphill.
+The Editors' Choice Kastle TX 98 skis just as well, if not better, and is a hundred grams lighter.

 Stability at Speed

 The relatively traditional shape (cambered, early rise tip, moderate side-cut) makes for a long "running surface" that lends great stability.
 The tip stiffness and fine-tuned weight blast through irregularities.
 Only the beefier, heavier skis are more stable at speed than the VTA.
-The K2 Coomback 104 is famous for its dampness and stability.
-The stiff monster (among touring skis, anyway) Top Pick Dynafit Chugach only likes to go fast.
+The monster (among touring skis, anyway) Top Pick Black Crows Corvus Freebird only likes to go fast.
 Otherwise, the Volkl VTA 98 gave our testing team stability that was laudable.
 The super light products are clearly more wandery.
-Even skis that are near the same weight as the VTA, like the Dynastar Mythic and the Scott Super Guide 95 don't have the same rock solid footing of the Volkl.
+Even skis that are near the same weight as the VTA, like the Fischer Hannibal 96 don't have the same rock-solid footing of the Volkl.

 Firm Snow Performance